SeedGNN: Graph Neural Networks for Supervised Seeded Graph Matching: Studying the Inner-working of SeedGNN

 \subsection{Layer-wise Study of SeedGNN}

-In this section, we further study the matching process when we apply SeedGNN.
-As such, we present the similarity matrix of each layer of SeedGNN and compare with the witness matrix of the iterative 1-hop and 2-hop algorithms at each iteration.
+Recall from \prettyref{sec:percolation} that our design on the feature combination potentially enables SeedGNN to utilize various types of witness-like information adaptively, based on the confidence levels of new seeds $z_l$.
+In this section, we verify this capability through numerical results.
+To directly visualize $z_l$ in the matching process, we present the similarity matrix $Y_l$ of each layer of SeedGNN and compare it with the witness matrix of the iterative 1-hop and 2-hop algorithms at each iteration.
+We assume that the true mapping $\pi$ is the identity permutation, \ie, $\pi(i)=i$.

-First, we study the matching process in dense graphs.
+First, we study the matching process in \emph{dense} graphs.
 We fix a pair of correlated \ER graphs with $n=50$, $p=0.4$, $s=0.8$ and $\theta = 0.1$.
-Then, we index the node from 0 to 49 in the descending order of the node degree in the parent graph $G_0$.
-In \prettyref{fig:matrixdense}, we show the similarity matrix $Y_l$ in each layer of our SeedGNN and the witness matrix in each iteration using the 1-hop and 2-hop algorithms.
-We can observe that the 2-hop algorithm underperforms SeedGNN and the 1-hop algorithm, which is consistent with the experimental results in \prettyref{sec:exp-res}.
-Further, the 1-hop algorithm iteratively matches nodes with degree from high to low.
-It is easier to match the high-degree nodes because they may have more 1-hop witnesses.
-SeedGNN follows a similar matching process, but the matching accuracy of each layer is higher compared to that of the 1-hop algorithm with the same number of iteration.
-This result suggests that SeedGNN may extract more valuable features or learn a more effective way to use witness information than the 1-hop algorithm in dense graphs.
+Then, we index the nodes from 0 to 49 in the descending order of the node degree in the parent graph $\mathcal{G}_0$.
+In \prettyref{fig:matrixdense}, we show the similarity matrix $Y_l$ in each layer of our SeedGNN, and compare it with the witness matrix in each iteration using either the 1-hop or 2-hop algorithm.
+We can immediately see that the similarity matrices provided by SeedGNN are more similar to the witness matrices of the iterative 1-hop algorithm than that of the iterative 2-hop algorithm.
+Specifically, since the graphs are dense, the 1-hop witness from the initial seeds can already generate new seeds with high confidence levels (see \prettyref{fig:ERmatrixdensegnn1} and \ref{fig:ERmatrix1}, where there are many dark points on the diagonal (i.e., consistent with the underlying true mapping), while there are few dark points off the diagonal).
+The iterative 1-hop algorithm is known to use new 1-hop witnesses from these new seeds (see \prettyref{fig:ERmatrix2}) in the next iteration.
+In contrast, the 2-hop witnesses from the initial seeds are much noisier (see \prettyref{fig:ERmatrix2hop1}, where the darkness of the points on the diagonal cannot be differentiated from those off the diagonal).
+As we illustrated in \prettyref{fig:layerwise-feature}, these two types of witness-like information are both contained in the second layer of SeedGNN.
+By comparing \prettyref{fig:ERmatrixdensegnn2} with \prettyref{fig:ERmatrix2} and \prettyref{fig:ERmatrix2hop1}, we can observe that the second layer of SeedGNN produces a similarity matrix that is closer to the witness matrix of the 1-hop algorithm than that of the 2-hop algorithm.
+Thus, we infer that, for these dense graphs in which the new seeds are reliable, the SeedGNN relies more on witnesses computed from these new seeds.